 Passion for running:

 First of all, running must become a passion.
-It has to become a pursuit of the best version of yourself.
-Hours and hours of sometimes boring running can not be endured if you don’t see a meaning.
+It has to become a pursuit.
+Hours and hours of sometimes boring running can not be endured if you don’t see a meaning behind it.

 You shouldn’t think of the time you invest as time lost, but as a time well spent getting to know your own limits.
 Because that, I think, is what life is all about: Finding out what you are capable of.